ram-parameswaran/vault-oss-k3s/README.md

 - If it's up but broken, check the logs:

 `k logs <pod name>`

-Commonly you'll see issues with the license popping up at this stage, usually it's either a typo or an incorrectly pasted license string provided during the bootstrap script.

 - If it didn't reach a state where Vault was able to print logs, pull the pod event log: